2011 Australian Open – Day-by-day summaries: Day 7 (23 January)

 History was created in the match between Kuznetsova and Schiavone.
 The match became the longest match, in terms of time for women in a Grand Slam as it lasted for 4 hours, and 44 minutes.
-At 8–7 in the final set Kutznetsova had three match points, but the Italian saved all three.
-In the next game Schiavone broke her opponents serve but touched the net after hitting the winner, meaning the point went to Kutznetsova, when holding three break points.
-Kutznetsova had another three match points in the next game before a run of four games in a row where the serve was broken.
+At 8–7 in the final set Kuznetsova had three match points, but the Italian saved all three.
+In the next game Schiavone broke her opponents serve but touched the net after hitting the winner, meaning the point went to Kuznetsova, when holding three break points.
+Kuznetsova had another three match points in the next game before a run of four games in a row where the serve was broken.
 Finally after breaking in the previous game and missing three match points Schiavone closed the match out to win 16–14 in the final set.